Detecting dependence structure: visualization and inference: Introduction

 Beyond the task of testing global independence, some authors have investigated the interpretation and quantification of dependency in the case of rejection of independence.
-The question naturally relates to some local dependence measures, which, however, are mostly used as explanatory tools, similarly as standard in the area chi-plots and Kendall's plots.
+The question naturally relates to some local dependence measures, which, however, are mostly used as explanatory tools, similarly as chi-plots (\cite{Fisher85}) and Kendall’s plots (\cite{Genest03}), which are standard in the field.
 Presumably, the first local measure discussed and applied to identify departures from independence was that of \cite{Holland}. \cite{Jones}, starting from an estimate of this measure, introduced the related dependence map with domain in ${\mathbb R}^2$.
 A similar approach has been elaborated in \cite{Berentsen}, in application to another measure, the local Gaussian correlation.
 Both papers introduce some grids of points in ${\mathbb R}^2$ and search for global regions where pertinent estimated measures are too big (too small).
 These regions define related dependence maps.
 Other solutions were proposed by \cite{Ma}, \cite{Zhang}, and \cite{Lee}.
-These three papers exploit some two-dimensional grids in $[0,1]^2$, deal with diadic partitions, and refer to some testing procedures pertinent to likelihood in adequately defined contingency tables.
+These three papers exploit some two-dimensional grids in $[0, 1]^2$, deal with diadic partitions, and refer to some testing procedures pertinent to likelihood in adequately defined contingency tables.
 In the case of rejection of independence, these works provide some likely patterns of dependency.
-In our paper, we discuss Zhang's approach in more detail.